mtchd/scala-talk/llamas.md

 Let's recap so far:
  - We made a class with a field and method
+  + A class is a schematic to create instances of itself
  - We've seen some basic syntax
  - Scala kept things functional